Is it time to hire a ghostwriter?

-The truth is that there is an ethical and an unethical side of ghostwriting, and it’s something that you can set limits around when you hire your ghostwriter.
+The truth is that there is both an ethical and unethical side of ghostwriting, and it’s something that you can set limits around when you hire your ghostwriter.

 Marie Claire has an excellent piece about a ghostwriter who wrote for internet influencers that she’d never met.
 Hired by a third party to write a book for this influencer, all the writer had to go on was an Instagram account.
 She made up stories about events that never happened from friends she’d only seen in pictures because she had no access to the influencer who would ultimately have to speak to what was written in the book.

 That’s super unethical (and not the writer’s fault).